babeloff/hydra/hydra-ext/README.md

 These extensions are listed [here](https://github.com/CategoricalData/hydra/blob/main/hydra-ext/src/main/haskell/Hydra/Ext/Sources/All.hs), and the generated Haskell APIs for all of these models can be found [here](https://github.com/CategoricalData/hydra/tree/main/hydra-ext/src/gen-main/haskell).
-For the sake of space, only generated Haskell is checked in to the repository, but Java APIs can be generated from GHCi (use `stack ghci`) as follows:
+For the sake of space, only generated Haskell is checked in to the repository, but Java APIs can be generated from GHCi as follows:

 ```haskell
 writeJava "src/gen-main/java" hydraExtModules